arc-1409/FootballWatcher/README.md

 ## ✨ Existing Features

 - Track your football teams' live rankings in Premier League, La Liga, and German Bundesliga
+- Look up the result of the team's most recent match

 ...and more to come in the future!